 On May 18, 2020 the Treasury announced that holders of Direct Express cards will receive stimulus payments via a special Electronics Benefits Transfer (EBT) care.
 This card is called the Economic Impact Payment (EIP) card.
 The EIP card can be used to make purchases, access cash via in-network ATM’s, or transfer funds to a private bank account.
 In order for the EIP card to have the correct amount of stimulus money, the Direct Express card holder must have met the May 5th deadline for using the non-filer link.

-Starting August 10, 2020 the Taxpayer Advocate Service (TAS), an independent organization within the IRS, will start to assist people in resolving certain issues related to their stimulus payments.
+On August 10, 2020 the Taxpayer Advocate Service (TAS), an independent organization within the IRS, will assist people in resolving certain issues related to their stimulus payments.
 TAS can be reached at (877) 777-4778.
 TAS will be providing assistance to individuals with five types of issues related to the Economic Impact Payment, they are:

 - Payments for Dependents under age 17 as long as you used the Non-Filers Portal within the prescribed time limits.